 “Heavier machines don’t drive very smoothly and make it harder to avoid running over the cables that are connected to the patient.
 During COVID it was best to leave the patients in ICU rather than bring them to the radiology department.
 This way they maintain the needed ICU support and it avoids the risk of their lines being pulled out or compromised by traveling to the radiology department.”

 - quickly adapt to new workflows?

 - quickly and easily move to the ICU and get close to the patient?

 - avoid unnecessary safety risks associated with a large cart and dangling cables?

 - perform timely and safe ultrasound procedures?

 Dr. Madden realized he needed a portable, easy to position ultrasound with a small footprint that would allow him to quickly get to the ICU, set up in a very small space and quickly perform a procedure.
-The answer was a cart based portable ultrasound with wireless transducers.
-The cart of choice was the Tryten Nova Pro Tablet Cart with ultrasound accessories because it:
+The answer was a cart-based portable ultrasound with wireless transducers.
+Dr. Madden chose the Tryten S1 Tablet and Medical Device Cart because it is:

-- is light-weight, easy to position, and has a small footprint.
+- lightweight, easy to position, and requires a small footprint

 Dr. Madden was able to rapidly adapt when COVID hit and now can quickly provide the interventional radiology services that are needed.
-He can quickly grab his Tryten Nova Pro Tablet cart, run to the ICU, position himself close to the patient, and perform a procedure without the concern of dangling cables, or the struggle of pushing and maneuvering hundreds of pounds worth of cart and ultrasound.
-The Tryten Nova Pro Tablet cart is:
+He can quickly grab his Tryten S1 Tablet and Medical Device Cart, run to the ICU, position himself close to the patient, and perform a procedure without the concern of dangling cables, or the struggle of pushing and maneuvering hundreds of pounds worth of cart and ultrasound.
+The Tryten S1 cart is:

 - Better able to quickly position cart and tablet screen for better viewing and ergonomics.